michaelwillis/dragonfly-reverb/README.md

 * libgl1-mesa-dev
 * libjack-jackd2-dev

-You can build against the system libsamplerate with using SYSTEM_LIBSAMPLERATE=true at build time.
-If this flag is not set, the bundled libsamplerate will be used.

 You can build against the system freeverb3 with using SYSTEM_FREEVERB3=true at build time.
 If this flag is not set, the bundled freeverb3 will be used.
+If SYSTEM_FREEVERB3=true, the build also requires libsamplerate.

 ### Cross compiling for Windows (on Linux)